Did you know that China, Japan, and the United States are responsible for over 50 percent of the paper being used globally?

 But in a best-case scenario, you should use other archival materials to avoid writing on photos altogether.

-Some materials you can use instead of writing on photos are photo sleeves, bound lab notebooks, index cards and boxes, and acid-free envelopes.
+Some materials you can use instead of writing on photographs are photo sleeves, bound lab notebooks, index cards and boxes, and acid-free envelopes.
+It’s best to write with archival pens that will not only fade less but also not sink through and damage whatever you choose to write on.

 As another quick tip, you should always write on the envelope, sleeve, or card before inserting the photo—just to be sure you avoid damaging the print.